LukeBaber1836/landmark-aesthetics/src/content/reviews/_index.md

 image: "/images/contact.png"

 testimonials:
-  - name: "William Elijah Jr."
+  - name: "Callie Wyatt"
-    designation: "Managing Director"
+    designation: "Customer"
     avatar: "/images/reviews/1.png"
-    content: "We specialize in transforming visions into reality.
-Explore our portfolio of innovative architectural and interior design projects crafted with precision."
+    content: "This medspa is my absolute fav!
+I have been to a few in different cities and the ladies here make you feel so comfortable and fully involved in whatever treatments you do to make sure you are happy.
+Love love this place"
     featured: true

   - name: "Lucas Benjamin"